-We completed our first bird count on the rivers in 2017.
-We will repeat this in 2018 and 2019.
+We completed our first bird count on the rivers in 2017 and have repeated this every year since!

 The whole aim of our work is to protect the native wildlife in our catchment area and increase their numbers.
 This means we have to count them.
-The count we did in 2017 will be supplemented by similar ones in 2018 and 2019, which together will give us a baseline for future comparisons.
-We use a standard and nationally accepted process; this ensures we have consistency and get data that are as reliable as we can get in these type of landscapes.
+The first count we did in 2017 has been repeated almost every year when river levels allow.
+This data will give us a baseline for future comparisons.
+We use a standard and nationally accepted process which ensures we have consistency and get data that is as reliable as possible for these types of landscapes.

 The cost to bait all the river traps

 The cost to complete an annual bird count on the rivers

 The cost to check and reload all the river traps

 The cost to check and reload one river trap for a year

 The cost to check and reload ten river traps for a year